Get Involved

 Set-Up/Breakdown

-Host a social event for members and their partners from 5-7 (ish) PM at your place of business or home Be a solo host or join with other members!
-(Karlys Kline at kline901@comcast.net)
+Host a social event for members and their partners after hours at your place of business or home Be a solo host or join with other members!
+Help fill our calendar with monthly happy hours and social events for fun and fellowship.

 Communications